mashingan/modern-opengl-notes/readme.md

 compiler will optimize away the unused variables and will remove the link and its variable itself if the attribute variable is not used.

+9. `transform_rotate.nim`
+This is the first notes of transform chapter.
+We reuse the almost same code from the previous `texture_units.nim` but without the color attribute and without using `nimsl` because it clashes with various definitions from `nim-glm` package.
+We apply the transformation into uniform `trans` variable in vertex shader as the `gl_Position` value.
 [open.gl]: https://open.gl
 [staticglfw]: https://github.com/treeform/staticglfw
 [glfw]: https://www.glfw.org